 |

-Social Biases and Fairness
+Personalization and Social Biases

 I am interested in focusing on the social aspects of AI safety, ensuring that models respect social norms, fairness, and diverse values.
 I investigated personalization bias in LLMs [1], revealing how models' safety and utility can vary significantly based on the user's identity, impacting the model's performance in ways that disadvantages certain demographics.